ShapeThing/resource-fetcher/README.md

 # RDF Resource Fetcher

-A smart RDF data fetcher that retrieves all information "belonging" to a specific resource from RDF data sources, handling the complexities of blank nodes and nested data structures.
+A RDF resource fetcher that retrieves all triples "belonging" to a specific IRI from RDF data sources, handling the complexities of blank nodes and nested data structures.

 ## What it does

-**Main Goal**: Given a subject (like a person or organization), fetch ALL the data connected to it, even when that data is spread across multiple "hops" in the RDF graph.
+**Main Goal**: Given a subject IRI, fetch ALL the data connected to it, even when that data is spread across multiple "hops" in the RDF graph.

 ## The Problem it Solves